MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## Cancel dataflow refresh

 Sometimes you start a dataflow refresh however, after starting it you realize you wanted to change one more thing before refreshing your data.
 In that case you have to wait till the refresh is finished.
 It is currently not supported to stop a refresh midway as the process already working on getting the data and updating the tables in your workspace or environment.
+We do plan to add support for canceling a dataflow refresh in the future.